Jazz Chisholm Player Props: Marlins vs. Mets

 - Chisholm hit .254 with 10 doubles, four triples, 14 home runs and 21 walks.

-- Chisholm picked up an RBI in 20 of 60 games last season (33.3%), including 14 occasions when he drove in multiple runs (23.3%).
+- Chisholm picked up an RBI in 33.3% of his games last year (20 of 60), with two or more RBIs in 14 of those contests (23.3%).
 He had three or more RBIs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.